flashinfer-ai/flashinfer-bench-starter-kit/FAQ.md

 **Q: I haven't received my Modal credits / B200 access.
 What should I do?**

 We are currently running out of credits and looking into alternative solutions.
-Please email `mlsys26-contest-contact@nvidia.com` to check your status.

 **Q: Is Modal's B200 sm100 or sm100a?**